How to Learn Artificial Intelligence: A Beginner’s Guide

 1. Create a learning plan.

-Before you dive into a class, we recommend developing a learning plan.
-This includes a tentative timeline, skill-building goals, and the activities, programs, and resources you’ll need to gain those skills.
+Before you take a class, we recommend developing a learning plan.
+This plan should include a tentative timeline, skill-building goals, and the activities, programs, and resources you’ll need to gain those skills.

 First, ask yourself the following questions: